 Outputs

-This part of the Web Console also includes an option to start recording binary logs for the QPE.
-These binary logs can be used for troubleshooting any problems in your deployment.
-The QPE does not record binary logs by default but you can set it to record them as needed.
+This panel also includes options to record binary logs for the QPE.
+You can use these binary logs to troubleshoot deployment and configuration issues.
+The QPE does not record binary logs by default, but you can configure the system to record them as needed.

 Data Player Recording